The Bible says in Numbers

 because five women who are sisters come up to Moses, and they want to be

 treated the same way that men are treated.
 They want the same rights.
-They do
+They did

 not want to be forgotten, set aside, or neglected during this time when the